-Thailand’s dynamic capital city is a stopover for many southeast Asia destinations and is usually the starting point of most travelers’ Thailand itinerary.
+Thailand’s dynamic capital city is a stopover for many Southeast Asia destinations and is usually the starting point of most travelers’ Thailand itinerary.

-Even travelers, like myself, that normally don’t like big messy cities at all, see themselves forced to visit.
+Even travelers, like myself, who normally don’t like big messy cities at all, see themselves forced to visit.
 I’ve been through Bangkok several times this way, spending one or two nights there.
 And guess what?

 I started liking Bangkok after a few visits.
 There are so many things to do in Bangkok and slowly, as I stayed in different parts of the city, I kept discovering little corners that appealed to me and made me feel like I was in a smaller town.